-Well, there may be a touch more nuance and artistry required, but it’s easy peasy.
-It just takes a little practice to get just the right-size blobs—and a lot of restraint to not demolish the entire batch in one nosh.
+Well, there may be a touch more nuance and artistry required, but it’s still easy peasy.
+It just takes a little practice to get just the right-size blobs—and a little restraint to not demolish the entire batch in one nosh.

 - 6 egg whites, at room temperature

-- 1/2 teaspoons cream of tartar
+- 1/2 teaspoon cream of tartar

 - Pinch of salt

 - 1 teaspoon vanilla extract